readium/readium-shared-js/README.md

 ## How to use with NPM (Node Package Manager)

+All packages "owned" and maintained by the Readium Foundation are listed here: https://www.npmjs.com/~readium

+Note that although Node and NPM natively use the CommonJS format, Readium modules are currently only defined as AMD (RequireJS).
+This explains why Browserify ( http://browserify.org ) is not used by this Readium project.
+More information at http://requirejs.org/docs/commonjs.html and http://requirejs.org/docs/node.html

 * Make sure `npm install readium-shared-js` completes successfully ( https://www.npmjs.com/package/readium-shared-js )
 * Execute `npm run example`, which opens a web browser to a basic RequireJS bootstrapper located in the `build-output-usage-example` folder (this is *not* a fully-functioning application!)
 * To see an actual application that uses this "readium-shared-js" component, try "readium-js-viewer" ( https://www.npmjs.com/package/readium-js-viewer )